scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

 -   25-Jan-2006
-    -   If you try to create a bitmap only sfnt but provide pixelsizes for no valid bitmap strikes, the fontforge would crash.
+    -   If you try to create a bitmap only sfnt but provide pixelsizes for no valid bitmap strikes, the websharpstudios would crash.
     -   Chia points out that I should use the PIXEL\_SIZE property to set a bdf font's pixelsize (instead of using font ascent+descent).